 These men accomplished amazing feats against incredible odds.
 But they could not have done it alone.
 Like executives in a successful company, they required the service and sacrifice of others to achieve their goals.
 They required effective lieutenants—people like Paul Revere.

-Everyone knows Revere for his famous ride (which incidentally occurred 235 years ago, yesterday).
+Everyone knows Revere for his famous ride.
 Most are, however, unaware of the vital “midlevel” leadership roles and functions that he played in the buildup to Independence.
 In researching his life for The Revolutionary Paul Revere, I found four tactics that made Revere indispensable to America’s revolutionary efforts—tactics that can also make you indispensable in your organization.